ChaitanyaNidamanuri/Gender_recognition-using-cnn/README.md

 Download Image DataSets -> https://www.kaggle.com/playlist/men-women-classification (just 2500 images)

-added wiki ppl face datasets as well as X.pickle
+i collected data from various sources like wiki ppl face datasets and some other

 nearly 15k images of men and women loaded_data in X.pickle(features) and labled them in y.pickle